-Small businesses often have very tight marketing budgets, which means large marketing campaigns are sometimes out of the question.
+Small businesses plan often have very tight marketing budgets for small businesses inexpensive marketing ideas, which means large marketing campaigns are sometimes out of the question.
 Tight deadlines can also hamper your ability to put in all of the planning necessary.
-In these cases, not only are quick last-minute marketing campaigns effective, they can also be used to bolster existing plans at no extra cost.
+In these cases, not only are quick last-minute marketing campaigns effective, but they can also be used to bolster existing plans at no extra cost.
 No matter what size business you have, low-cost marketing strategies can help you draw in business or run a last-minute campaign, and make a bigger profit.

 It’s important to keep in mind that there are also many low-cost marketing options available if you need to run a quick, last-minute marketing campaign of your own; all it usually takes is a little creativity.
 If you’re looking for ways to get potential customers thinking about purchasing your products or services, these low-cost marketing tactics for small businesses might benefit you greatly.

 Social Media Marketing:

 Social media networks are the perfect place to run any quick contests.
 For example, a photo contest through Facebook allows followers to upload their own pictures in order to win some sort of discount or promotion.
 By engaging customers, you’ll develop a deeper relationship with them and remind them that you’re a company that cares about their shopping experience.
 Mention any promotions you’re offering on these sites, and you’ll have the ability to connect with a massive amount of potential customers.
 Since we’re all so connected to the internet, it only makes sense to tie in your campaigns to popular social sites.